 The International Court of Justice (ICJ or the Court) was established under Chapter III and outlined in Chapter XIV of the United Nations Charter.
-It replaced the Permanent Court of Justice, which existed under the UN's predecessor, the League of Nations.
+It replaced the Permanent Court of Justice, which existed under the United Nation's predecessor, the League of Nations.

-The ICJ is the only major UN body whose headquarters is not in New York City; the Court sits in The Hague, Netherlands.
-The Court is the principal judicial organ of the UN, and all members of the UN are ipso facto (Latin for "by the fact itself") parties to the Statute of the ICJ.
-Fifteen independent Justices, elected by the UN General Assembly and the UN Security Council, each serve on the Court for nine-year terms.
+The ICJ is the only major United Nations body whose headquarters is not in New York City; the Court sits in The Hague, Netherlands.
+The Court is the principal judicial organ of the United Nations, and all Members of the United Nations are ipso facto (Latin for "by the fact itself") Parties to the Statute of the ICJ.
+Fifteen independent Justices, elected by the United Nations General Assembly and the United Nations Security Council, serve on the Court for nine-year terms.

 The primary purpose of the ICJ is to render opinions on international legal disputes between States.
 Only States that have accepted the jurisdiction of the ICJ may submit cases.
-Another purpose of the ICJ is to clarify significant international legal questions brought to it by the UN General Assembly and the Security Council.
+Another purpose of the ICJ is to clarify significant international legal questions brought to it by the United Nations General Assembly and Security Council.
 When a body brings an issue before the Court, it is requesting an Advisory Opinion.
 The ICJ does not have authority to decide disputes involving individuals, the public, or private organizations, although the Court may request that public organizations present information in a case.